At the end of this how-to this setup will do the following for you:

 If you create a new branch (any feature branch or just "dev") a new container will be build and pushed to the internal registry.
 A new project in sloppy.io will be started with a domain reflecting the branch ( https://coolsite-stage.sloppy.zone) which you can send to your customer or QA department.
 If everything is fine you can merge the change and it will go live automatically or after one click (if this feels safer for you).
 The feature branch and the sloppy.io application will be deleted.
 You can start with the next feature.

-You can do this with your own GitLab instance when it is ready configured for docker and Auto DevOps or the ready to go GitLab instance provided by our "sloppy.io - Agile" offer.
-Just contact support via chat to learn more.
+You can do this with your own GitLab instance when it is ready configured for docker and Auto DevOps (which is normally the case).

 At this point you can follow the how-to step by step which includes creating files (Dockerfile etc.) or you can import the ready to use files from https://github.com/sloppyio/sloppyio-agile.